Bonelab/bonelab-website/_posts/2024-10-07-preparation-open-science-data.md

 This project is aimed at supporting the concepts of Open Science.
 We have accrued numerous datasets in the Bone Imaging Laboratory that would be valuable to the general scientific community.
-Although the process of making data available via Open Science, there are several challenges that need to be resolved.
-This include aspects such as (a) ensuring anonymity of the data, (b) consent to share the data, (c) establishing a place to share the data (i.e., Zenodo), (d) formatting the data and meta-data such that it follows a standard (i.e., BIDS) by implementing new MIDS (linked at https://www.ormir.org), (e) setting up permissions for sharing, (f) instructions
+Making data available through open science presents several challenges that need to be resolved.
+These include aspects such as (a) ensuring anonymity of the data, (b) consent to share the data, (c) establishing a place to share the data (i.e., Zenodo), (d) formatting the data and meta-data such that it follows a standard (i.e., BIDS) by implementing new MIDS (linked at https://www.ormir.org), (e) setting up permissions for sharing, (f) instructions